n45dev/DocuFind-API/README.md

 # Smart India Hackathon Pre Project

+> Note: This project was created as a part of the Smart India Hackathon Pre Project.
+The project was created in a span of 2 weeks.

 ## Problem Statement
 Creating an application to identify the presence of government issued personally identifiable information (PII) embedded in documents and data, inadvertently or otherwise.